 The World as Idea will be of great interest to those interested in the "world as idea," scholars in fields ranging from philosophy and intellectual history to political and social theory, and students studying philosophy, the history of ideas, and humanities courses, both general and specialized.

 Table of Contents

 1. The World and its History

-3. Existential and Phenomenological Worlds
+3. Existential and Phenomenological Words and Worlds

-4. Talking about the World
+4. Talking About the World: Ludwig Wittgenstein’s Language of the World

-A Conclusion without an End, or an End without a Conclusion?
+A Conclusion Without an End, or an End Without a Conclusion?

 Charles P. Webel, Ph.D., is currently a Professor and Guarantor of the School of International Relations at the University of New York in Prague.
 A five-time Fulbright Scholar and a research graduate of the Psychoanalytic Institute of Northern California, he has studied and taught at Harvard University and the University of California at Berkeley, where he received his Ph.D.
 He is the author or editor of many books, including Peace and Conflict Studies (with David Barash), the standard text in the field, as well as Terror, Terrorism, and the Human Condition, and The Politics of Rationality.